yousefelassal/quote-cron/README.md

 > When we are no longer able to change a situation - we are challenged to change ourselves.

 > Short words are best and the old words when short are best of all.

+> Business, you know, may bring you money, but friendship hardly ever does.